eonx-com/payment-gateway-frontend-checksums/README.md

 ```

-- Each version in the JSON file has to be unique.
+- Each version in the versions.json file has to be unique.
-- Hashes may appear more than once, as we cannot ensure that all the files will change.
-In the example above you can see the hash is the same for the first file `eoneo-pay.common.js` across both versions.
+- Hashes are not unique and may appear more than once, as the files may not change.
+As an example, above you can see the hash is the same for the first file `eoneo-pay.common.js` across both versions.

 ***We are using sha256 to generate the hash based on the file contents, any updates should cause a new hash to be generated***